 Imogen K Salzman is a Counselling Psychologist and Traditional Herbalist with more than 20 years of progressive experience in Mental Health treatment provision, training and service delivery in private, government and non-government agencies.
 She is passionate about the creation of resilience across individuals, families and communities through Integrative Medicine and collaborative Health Care Practice.

 It is her vision to work towards the larger and more challenging goal of reducing the prevalence of Mental Health in Australia, particularly Psychological Trauma, and the corresponding suffering associated with a lack of widespread access to effective treatment.

 Imogen has a wide range of therapeutic skills, knowledge and experience to offer with diverse academic and professional training.
-Imogen holds Master Degrees in Psychoanalysis and Medical Herbalism.
+Imogen holds Master Degrees in Psychoanalysis, Nursing Practice and Medical Herbalism.
 She also has post graduate training in Drug Dependence and Psychology.
 She is currently completing a Professional Doctorate and PhD in Integrative Medicine.

 She has previously has held roles as Clinical Associate at Swinburne University, Unit Chair at Monash University, Intern and Registrar Supervisor and Senior Counsellor.
 She is a Fellow of the Counselling College of the Australian Psychological Society.
 She has diverse experience in Policy Development and Case Management across Local and State Government Agencies.
 And enjoys training in Aikido when she can get to the Dojo.